-Interim Chair Information Technology Division Corinth (940) 498-6292 mtrevino@nctc.edu
+Division Chair Information Technology

+Corinth

+(940) 498-6480

+rsanchez@nctc.edu

-The Database Management Certificate and Associate of Applied Science programs at NCTC are designed to prepare students for a career in the use of specialized software to store and organize data.
-The curriculum provides learning opportunities and handson training in the fundamentals of web programming, Oracle, and the most up-to-date database programs.
+The Data Analytics and Management Certificate and Associate of Applied Science programs at NCTC are designed to prepare students for a career in the use of specialized software to store, organize, and analyze data and to communicate results.
+The curriculum provides learning opportunities and hands-on training in the fundamentals of programming, Oracle, and the most up-to-date tools in the fields of data analytics and management.
+Students working towards this certificate and degree can select a path in database management or in data analytics.
 The program curriculum has been developed with the assistance and advice of the Business & Industry Leadership Team (BILT) which is composed of service area industry professionals.